-Since it first opened its doors to students in 1945, the UCLA Henry Samueli School of Engineering and Applied Science has consistently been at the forefront of cutting-edge, interdisciplinary research.
-Among other notable accomplishments, UCLA is home to the first node of the Internet and the first reverse-osmosis membrane.
+Since it welcomed its first students 60 years ago, the UCLA Henry Samueli School of Engineering and Applied Science has been at the forefront of advanced interdisciplinary research.
+Among other notable achievements, the school is known as the birthplace of the Internet, the first reverse-osmosis membrane for the desalination of water, and other collaborative activities that have changed the way we think about the world around us.